gighive/gighive/docs/README.md

 ```

 6. Wherever you have installed gighive to, set the GIGHIVE_HOME variable and test to see if it's correct.
-- Example is GIGHIVE_HOME is located in user's home directory.
+- Example: GIGHIVE_HOME is located in user's home directory.
 ```bash
 export GIGHIVE_HOME=/home/$USER/gighive
 echo $GIGHIVE_HOME
 cd $GIGHIVE_HOME
 ```

-7. Add GIGHIVE_HOME export to your .bashrc
+7. Add GIGHIVE_HOME export to your .bashrc.
 ```bash
 echo "export GIGHIVE_HOME=/home/$USER/gighive" >> ~/.bashrc
 ```

-8. Make sure you have id_rsa.pub in ./ssh for passwordless authentication:
+8. Make sure you have id_rsa.pub in ./ssh for passwordless authentication.
 ```bash
 ssh-keygen -t rsa
 ```